Rush Limbaugh, the one and only Excellence in Broadcasting Network on Friday.

 I wish also that I had learned at your age that behaving in such a way as to make people like me made me behave in ways that really weren't myself.

-I mean, if when when that became the objective, because when Annie, when you when you want to be liked, and not just with everybody, but when you teach her, you want to be liked, it you will you're you're automatically making yourself subservient or subordinate.
+I mean, when that became the objective, because when any, when you, when you want to be liked, not just with everybody, but when you, you teach her, you want to be liked, you're automatically making yourself subservient or subordinate.

 You're already granting that she's already right.